Fazle-Rakib/SDL_Tutorial/README.md

 # SWE 150: Project Work-1

-A game project with SDL as an acedemic course of SWE, IICT, SUST.
-In this repo, there are some basics demostration of SDL library to generate graphics.
+A game project with SDL as an academic course of SWE, IICT, SUST.
+In this repo, there are some basic demonstrations of SDL library to generate graphics.

 ## Setup